Runtime for OpenClaw

 OpenClaw has its own state layer, configuration system, and resource requirements.
 A generic sandbox overlooks most of those details.
 The runtime needs to understand how OpenClaw actually works.

-Managed installation and execution
+Managed installation and runs

 Built-in session continuity